ubports/docs.ubports.com/systemdev/uploading-changes.rst

 Now that you have the package source downloaded, you can make your desired changes.

 Before changing anything, make sure you have checked out the branch you want to work from (probably ``xenial``, assuming you are making changes for the phone images).
-Then, create a new branch abiding by the :doc:`branch naming convention </about/process/branch-naming>`.
+Then, create a new branch abiding by the :ref:`branch naming convention <branch-naming>`.

 After making your changes, commit them with a descriptive commit message stating what is wrong and why your changes fix that problem.